Learn About FASD in Halton

 CHARACTERISTICS of FASD

 FASD is a spectrum disorder, so it affects people in different ways.
-This means that each person with FASD will have his/her own unique strengths and challenges; however, there are some common characteristics:
+This means that each person with FASD will have their own unique strengths and challenges; however, there are some common characteristics:

 Typical brain-based, primary disabilities of FASD include: